Receive occasional emails with exclusive content, blog updates, and special offers

 Batshit crazy if you ask me, but that’s a whole other post.
 I think you can tell that I massively appreciate her work.

 This takes me back to a course I did early on in my career as a Personal Trainer.
-It focussed on business skills: setting growth goals, how to keep records for tax, managing your time, blah blah blah.
+It focused on business skills: setting growth goals, how to keep records for tax, managing your time, blah blah blah.
 In all honesty I remember very little from that course, but one thing stuck with me, and I’d like to share it with you.
 Here’s how the conversation went:

 Discover the 10 lifestyle foundations you need in place to optimise your health, fitness and wellbeing...